holmesrichards/precadsr/Docs/build.md

 * In the above photo you can also see my solution to getting the LED legs to reach.
 I mounted a 2-position SIP socket in the LED footprint and socketed the LED.

-If I ever do a new version of this module I might panel mount the 3PDT so these issues don't arise.
-Then again, that would make for 7 wires to run, so maybe not.
-It works this way.

 ## Assembly order

 I suggest the following procedure for assembly.
 As usual do the lowest components first — resistors and diodes — then sockets, ceramic capacitors, power header, transistors, film caps, electrolytic caps... something like that.